 - Optional – 1 tablespoon organic aloe vera gel (not jelly, but the liquid gel)

-- 5-10 drops of lavender essential oil or frankincense, or a combo of anything with Frankincense as it is a wonder oil for the skin.
-Other oils that would work well include carrot and rosemary, or peppermint as all are soothing to the skin. (where to buy high quality essential oils).
+- 5–10 drops of Lavender Essential Oil or Frankincense, or a combo of anything with Frankincense as it is a wonder oil for the skin.
+Other oils that would work well include Tea Tree, Helichrysum, Rosemary, or Peppermint as all are soothing to the skin.

 - 4 oz. glass spray bottle

-- If you find this is too strong for your kids (essential oils and apple cider vinegar can sting on open cuts or wounds), then reduce the amount of either or just add more water until it is diluted to your liking.
+- Essential oils and apple cider vinegar can sometimes sting on open cuts or wounds for this with sensitive skin.
+If it irritates your skin or you're using it for kids, then reduce the amount of either ingredient.
+Or just add more water until it is diluted to your liking.

 - Keep away from the eyes and any open wounds or cuts as it will burn (I just hold my hand over my kids' eyes and it does the trick).

-- Make sure you start with a clean glass bottle – best way is to boil it on the stove for a few minutes, but soap and hot water will work, too.
+- Start with a sanitized glass bottle – boil it on the stove for a few minutes, but soap and hot water will work, too.

-- It’s very safe and can be used as many times as you need it.
+- This recipe is very safe – use it as many times as you need it.

-- Don’t worry, you won’t smell like a walking pickle jar!
-That’s the great thing about ACV – the smell is gone once it dries!
+- Don't worry, you won't smell like a walking pickle jar – the vinegar scent evaporates quickly.

 - The aloe is optional, just a booster to make it even better.
 Other ideas include vitamin e oil, jojoba oil, and even olive oil.